House of Lords | London, United Kingdom

 16 December 2014

+Walk of Truth and Baroness Berridge of the Vale of Catmose hosted a presentation on “Blood, Treasure and Islamic State: War, Extremism and the Looting of Culture” at the House of Lords.
+The event discussed the link between religious freedom and the destruction of cultural heritage.
 The presentation was attended by 250 distinguished guests, including numerous members of the House of Lords and House of Commons, academics, religious leaders, diplomats, and experts in the fields of cultural heritage, religion and law.
 During the event, participants had the opportunity to view looted frescoes from the occupied northern part of Cyprus that were sent to the hotel room of Hadjitofi in London via FedEx by a possessor who wishes to remain anonymous.
+Speakers: Organisers: Call to Action: ENGAGE THE PUBLIC PROMOTE PUBLIC AND PRIVATE COLLABORATION COMBAT EXTREMISM STRENGTHEN LEGAL FRAMEWORKS MAKE THE DESTRUCTION OF CULTURE A WAR CRIME PROMOTE ALTERNATIVE RESTITUTION Presentation Programme (PDF)

 RESTORE HERITAGE TO RESTORE PEACE